microsoft/WhatTheHack/XXX-ConversationalAI/Student/Challenge1-QnA.md

 ## Description
-1. Create a QNA Maker resource at [QnaMaker.ai](https://www.qnamaker.ai/), you'll have to provision the resource in the Azure Portal.
+1. Create an new QNA KB using source [Microsoft Investor FAQ](https://www.microsoft.com/en-us/Investor/FAQ.aspx) through Bot Composer locally.
+Please refer to the Resources section on how to make a QNA KB in composer.
+This KB concept will be used for integrated local CICD experience for your later challenge.
-2. Build a knowledge base based off of the [FSI Use Case document](./Resources/T20-FSI-ESG-BOT-ACS-IndustryUseCase.docx).
+2. Your knowledge base needs to be based off of the [FSI Use Case document](./Resources/T20-FSI-ESG-BOT-ACS-IndustryUseCase.docx).
 Upload the document, look at how the format was automatically uploaded, and fine tune as necessary
 3. Ensure that you are using the multi-turn conversation feature so that when you ask - for example - " What Is Microsoft's ESG rating?" you have the option of clicking "Climate Change", "Human Capital", "Corporate Governance", and "Product Liability".
 4. Under "Carbon Emissions" and "Financing Environment" add a followup to return to the previous conversation flow - it should be titled "Return to previous".
-4. Integrate the QnA maker knowledge base to your bot by selection "Connect to QnA KnowledgeBase" you'll need to know your keys and endpoint.
 5. Test your bot locally using the Bot Framework Emulator.
 You should be able to flow through the conversations easily.
-6. Create an new QNA KB using source [Microsoft Investor FAQ](https://www.microsoft.com/en-us/Investor/FAQ.aspx) through Bot Composer locally.
-Please refer to the Resources section on how to make a QNA KB in composer.
-This KB concept will be used for integrated local CICD experience for your later challenge.

 ## Successful criteria